 Yeah.
 I think most of us have written scenes like that.
 And it can get even worse during NaNoWriMo, when you’re pushing yourself to meet your daily word count, and you’re running out of steam and getting discouraged because you’re not sure what to say and oh my gosh what am I going to do, I’m never going to finish this, and I may as well just quit now, there’s no way I can reach this word count by the end of the day, let alone 50,000 by the end of the month (or whatever your goal is).

 *takes deep breath, in and out*

-I’m not doing NaNoWriMo this year, but I’ve had writing sessions like this nonetheless, pushing myself to meet a self-imposed deadline and getting down on myself because my writing is getting thinner and thinner by the minute.
+Too many of my writing sessions have looked like this: pushing myself to meet a self-imposed deadline and getting down on myself because my writing is getting thinner and thinner by the minute.